ubuntu/libreoffice-style-yaru-fullcolor/CONTRIBUTING.md

 ./build.sh /cmd/lc_bold
 ```

-⚠ Do not provide the file extention and don't forget to add the `/` before the file path.
+⚠ Do not provide the file extension and don't forget to add the `/` before the file path.

 This will generate and optimize the corresponding PNG into the `build` folder, and also regenerate the ZIP and the OXT of the icon pack.